I’m good at math.

 But enjoyable content is a prerequisite if you want your content to be effective.

-Editors produce the right content experiences with refined messages that help meet your business goals.
-This meaningful content gives your ideal prospect an enjoyable experience that produces results.
+Editors produce the right content experiences with refined messages that help meet their business goals.

 For example, I enjoy painting, but I don’t always have time to paint on canvas, so I frequently paint my nails.
 It’s relatively quick, and I get to display my work every day for as long as the manicure lasts.